-The agency has a structured comprehensive staff induction programme which includes shadowing by an experienced mentor for all newly appointed staff and completion of a 3 month probationary period.
-The inspector viewed induction records for three staff which confirmed that a competency assessment is carried out for each new care worker and subsequent supervision records maintained.
+The agency has a structured comprehensive staff induction programme which includes a two week period when newly appointed staff are supernumerary and completion of a 6 month probationary period.
+The inspector viewed induction records for two staff which confirmed that a competency assessment is carried out for each new care worker and subsequent supervision records maintained.
 The agency has an appropriate induction and support mechanisms in place for staff working on a temporary basis.

 The inspector examined the agency's provision for the welfare, care and protection of service users.
 The agency has in place a policy relating to the safeguarding of vulnerable adults, which is in line with the regional guidance 'Adult Safeguarding Prevention and Protection in Partnership', July 2015.
 Records reviewed by the inspector indicated that the agency responds promptly and fully to all suspected, alleged or actual incidents of abuse.
-The registered manager discussed the agency's response to safeguarding concerns and their role in working with the HSC Trust during the completion of an investigation.
+The regional manager discussed the agency's response to safeguarding concerns and their role in working with the HSC Trust during the completion of an investigation.

 The agency's whistleblowing policy and procedure was found to be satisfactory.
 The care workers interviewed had a clear understanding of their role and responsibility to identify and report actual or suspected abuse.
 They described their role in relation to reporting poor practise and their understanding of the agency's policy and procedure on whistleblowing.
+Records of training and staff feedback indicated that staff attended a range of training necessary to meet the needs of service users.